rust-community/rustbridge/workshops/textadventure/textadventure.md

 + **Teleport** allows you to teleport to some other room if you have a teleporter.
 + Each move consumes 1 food unit and teleporting consumes 5.

 A project skeleton of the game has already been created for you in the src directory.
-Open main.rs to see how the game works and begin filling in the various TODOs throughout the rest of the .rc files.
+Open main.rs to see how the game works and begin filling in the various TODOs throughout the rest of the .rs files.
 As you add more of your code to the project use Cargo to rebuild the game and ensure that it still compiles.
 Run the game from the command line to try out new features as you implement them.
 For how to get started with Cargo see [section 2](http://doc.rust-lang.org/book/getting-started.html) of *The Rust Programming Language* book.